Rewind789/wanderer-archive/other/quotes.md

 69. “I WAS TRYING TO WORK….AND THEN DONAL ASKED ME IF I FELT SORRY FOR A PIE WHEN I EAT IT (i do btw)” - Luvenia Y (her task is due like in 2 days and she hasn’t started)
 70. “Not only are you talking, but you are swearing out loud, you dumb arse”- Mr Young
 71. “Noooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo is for tragedy.
 But if its comedy its hahahahahahahahahahahahahaha.
 And if its a funny tragedy its nooooahahahahnoooooooooooooooooohahahahnoooooooooooooo” - Mr Bartonnn
+72. "(;´༎ຶД༎ຶ`)" - Donal T
+73. "is a quadratic a square with 4 corners?" - Jacob N
+74. "It will make you smell like cake and boys.
+Will fight over you like you're the last slice.
+Enjambment!" - Mr Barton
+75. "what did you accerelate" - Mr. Watterson, "music" - Shan-mei W, "urgh" - Mr. Watterson
+76. "I'm not motivated, I'm avoiding 0%" - Antonina L
+77. "How did the boy justify killing the owl in this poem?" - Mr. Barton, "it's ugly" - Donal T, Kiefer Y